Ho Minti Society, Basket banner image

 Ho Minti Society has launched a language revival project for the Indigenous pidgin language of Yamá, also known as Mobilian Trade Language (MTL).
 It operated for centuries as a lingua franca among the Indigenous peoples of the Southeastern Woodlands, including Choctaw, Chickasaw, Tunica, and Biloxi communities, among many others.
 The language is thought to have gone extinct by the 1950s, though elders could recall fragments of it into the 1980s.

-With help from language scholars, language revival practitioners of other language projects, and members of our community and others, we have begun the challenging and exciting work of rebuilding the Yamá lexicon from sources scattered across the archives and hidden within other reservoirs of knowledge.
-It is our goal to return Yamá to the vibrant place of intertribal communication between its former speakers that it once held.
+With help from language scholars, language revival practitioners, and members of our community and others, we have begun the challenging and exciting work of rebuilding the Yamá lexicon from sources scattered across the archives.
+It is our goal to return Yamá to the vibrant place of intertribal communication it once held.

 Traditional Indigenous Arts